 (ii) All federal, state or local taxes, fees and charges in lieu of taxes have been paid by the authorized person or entity on any activity arising out of or in connection with the gambling.

-(iii) If conducted by an organization which is exempt from taxation of income under section 43-1201, the organization's records are open to public inspection.
+(iii) If conducted by an organization which is exempt from taxation of income under section 501 of the internal revenue code, the organization's records are open to public inspection.

 (iv) Beginning on June 1, 2003, none of the players is under twenty-one years of age.